nickbruun/hayai/README.md

 ## Building hayai

-_hayai_ is fully header based, but to use the simple `main` function as described in the introducty blog post, the source code must be compiled to provide `libhayai`.
+_hayai_ is fully header based, but to use the simple `main` function as described in the introducty blog post, the source code must be compiled to provide `libhayai_main`.
 Compiling the source code requires `CMake` to be present on the system:

     $ cd hayai
     $ cmake .